 The CBD oil treatment became so successful that Charlotte was eventually weaned off of her other anti-seizure medications.
 She also began walking, talking, and even riding her bicycle, things she had difficulties with before.
 According to her father, Matt,

 “I literally see Charlotte’s brain making connections that haven’t been made in years.
 My thought now is, why were we the ones that had to go out and find this cure?
 This natural cure?
 How come a doctor didn’t know about this?
 How come they didn’t make me aware of this?”

 “I didn’t hear her laugh for six months.
 I didn’t hear her voice at all, just her crying.
 I can’t imagine that I would be watching her making these gains that she’s making, doing the things that she’s doing (without the medical marijuana).
 I don’t take it for granted.
 Every day is a blessing.”

-More and more companies are offering CBD oil as treatment for children with cerebral palsy who not only experience seizures, but also have muscle spasms and chronic pain.
+More and more companies are offering CBD oil as a treatment for children with cerebral palsy who not only experience seizures, but also have muscle spasms and chronic pain.

 It’s important to fully research companies, and possibly get your physician’s recommendation before making a decision.
-Keep in mind, however, that state laws and even personal preferences may prohibit your child’s doctor from giving you a recommendation.
+Keep in mind, however, that state law and even personal preferences may prohibit your child’s doctor from giving you a recommendation.